For answers for frequently asked questions or for the history of this project, visit here.

 This is the perfect time to sign-up for service with Central Access!
 If you haven’t done so, signing up now for just a $25 commitment fee will place your home on the fiber drop schedule, which is an exciting and necessary part of making lightning fast, affordable internet a reality!
-To see if your home is within Phase I, visit www.centralaccess.com.
+To see if your home is within the initial construction path, visit www.centralaccess.com.

-Even if your home isn’t in Phase I, by signing up now, you will help determine the demand in your community, which will be important as construction begins beyond Phase I.
+Even if your home isn’t in the initial construction zone, by signing up now, you will help determine the demand in your community, which will be important as construction begins beyond.